 Tracey changed the key, souped up the 60s references, and made a memorable video including a cameo appearance by Paul McCartney.
 Catchy, poppy and playful, it hit the UK Number 2 spot and US Billboard Number 8 in 1983.
 The record also included MacColl, who was back to her old job of providing the backing vocals, including the mid-song BAY-BEE.
 Ullman has since credited Kirsty for starting her along the path of her success in America, which she traces back to that single, “My entry to America was getting into the Billboard top 10 with Kirsty’s song – they got me over to be one of the first MTV veejays”.

 By the late 1980s, Tracey wasn’t the only one to be appearing in the TV comedy schedule, Kirsty was chosen as the regular musical guest for another BBC “alternative” comedy sketch show, this time featuring French & Saunders.
-In 1985 Ullman also covered the MacColl written “Terry”, which had only peaked at number 82 when performed by the songwriter, and when Ullman released it, it peaked at 81!
-That’s also quite similar.
+In 1985 Ullman also covered the MacColl written “Terry”, which had only peaked at number 82 when performed by the songwriter, and when Ullman released it, it stormed as far as 81!

-Different certainly, but both of these incredibly talented post punk girls were in the business making records and jokes which reflected their own experiences, of both pop culture and of being girls.
+Coming from different starting points, both of these incredibly talented post punk girls were in the business making records and jokes, which reflected their own experiences, of both pop culture and of being girls.
 Not shouty Slits girls (who we still love btw), but girls who were now no longer pandering to men, but who were writing songs and sketches packed with girl references, and doing it their own way.
 Between them, they took the girls night out to the mainstream, we could all relate to Tracey’s hairbrush as a microphone, and Kirsty’s downbeat and honest wordsmithery….
-And after the dust had settled, these were exactly the kind of things that eventually paved the way for long term change and between them, Kirsty and Tracey were right there at the tip of the spear.
+And after the dust had settled, between them, they were a part of paving the way for long term change, both Kirsty and Tracey were right there at the tip of the spear, headed straight for the heart of the mainstream.
 Teamwork.